Actin: Functions

 Due to its ability to undergo conformational changes and interaction with many proteins, actin acts as a regulator of formation and activity of protein complexes such as transcriptional complex.

 Cell movement

 Actin is also involved in cell movement.
+Several different types of protrusions mediated directly or indirectly by actin are involved in cell migration in different ways, with the most important ones being lamellipodia, filopodia, invadopodia and blebs.

+Lamellipodia

 A meshwork of actin filaments marks the forward edge of a moving cell, and the polymerization of new actin filaments pushes the cell membrane forward in protrusions called lamellipodia.
 These membrane protrusions then attach to the substrate, forming structures known as focal adhesions that connect to the actin network.
 Once attached, the rear of the cell body contracts squeezing its contents forward past the adhesion point.
 Once the adhesion point has moved to the rear of the cell, the cell disassembles it, allowing the rear of the cell to move forward.

+Filopodia

+Filopodia are thin extensions of the plasma membrane that contain parallel bundles of actin filaments, in contrast to the branched actin structures of lamellipodia.
+They serve an exploratory role, being used by cells to probe their environment.
+While the presence of filopodia is linked to enhanced cell migration, they are not directly involved in cell body displacement.

+Invadopodia

+Invadopodia are actin-driven membrane protrusions that help to degrade the extracellular matrix.
+They are used by cancer cells for cell invasion, particularly to help them cross the basement membrane.
+The matrix degradation takes place by transporting vesicles containing matrix-degrading proteins to the invadopodia where the proteins are released via exocytosis.

+Blebs

+Blebs are spherical membrane protrusions that are involved in both apoptosis and cell movement.
+The driving force behind bleb extension is hydrostatic pressure, rather than actin filament elongation which drives lamellipodia, filopodia and invadopodia extension.
+Blebs are formed by actomyosin contraction, which causes the delamination of the plasma membrane from the actin cortex or a focal rupture of the actin cortex.
+They are then stabilized via actin cortex reassembly and finally retracted via actomyosin contraction.
+In migrating cells a front-rear polarity is established, with bleb formation restricted to the leading edge, allowing for directed movement.

 Actin/myosin movement

 In addition to the physical force generated by actin polymerization, microfilaments facilitate the movement of various intracellular components by serving as the roadway along which a family of motor proteins called myosins travel.